When you lose a confrontation with a crow, and, and it teaches that God always provides

-Captain Crow and his family settled down as my family was finishing our al fresco meal.
+Captain Crow and his family settled down as my family was finishing our alfresco meal.
 Another family was also finishing their dinner and was preparing to leave their table.
-Captain Crow surveyed the leftovers, hardly anything remained.
-The family had thoroughly cleaned their plates.
+Captain Crow surveyed the leftovers.
+Hardly.
+Hardly anything remained.
+The family had cleansed their plates.
 Captain Crow went back to staring at me.
 Awkward!

-Not far from our table, a third family was beginning their meal.
-A small child started throwing his fries on the floor in the hopes of attracting the birds; an impromptu invitation to his family’s dinner.
+Close to our table, a third family was beginning their meal.
+A small child started throwing his fries on the floor, hoping to attract the birds; an impromptu invitation to his family’s dinner.
 The parents realized what was happening when their uninvited guests arrived and installed themselves at their feet.
 Captain Crow promptly started dividing the morsels between his family members and was waiting for more supplies, which the child provided with delight and squeals of laughter.

 I sat there and marveled.
 Before the beginning of time, before the Sun and the Moon and the Stars were fashioned, God knew that on this day, in July 2016, at this precise minute, Captain Crow’s family would be nourished by the generous hands of the little child who shared his fries.
 And yet, worrying remains one of my favorite hobbies.
 May all our worries fly away with Captain Crow and his family.

 “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?”

 Other articles you might enjoy: Do we stop praying while on vacation